Post-Tax Deductions And Garnishments

 If you’ve created a deduction with a limit, it will automatically stop deducting from your employee’s paychecks once the set limit has been met.
 Deductions can also be manually deactivated at any time.

 To manually deactivate a deduction:

-- Navigate to the employee’s profile > select the deduction.
+- Navigate to the Payroll Team tab and click on the employee’s profile > select the deduction.